 In September 2014 the Foo Fighters brought on McMorrow as a Creative Consultant for the Emmy Award wining eight-part documentary series, called “Sonic Highways”, that frontman Dave Grohl (Nirvana) directed.
 The series premiered on HBO in November.
 “Sonic Highways” was recorded in eight different iconic studios in eight different cities over the course of a year.

-Soon after Seattle’s traditional summer festival SEAFAIR recruited Michael to produce SEAFAIR events and program all entertainment and music across their events including the annual Seafair Weekend on Lake Washington.
+In 2015 Seattle’s traditional summer festival SEAFAIR recruited Michael to produce SEAFAIR events and program all entertainment and music across their events including the annual Seafair Weekend on Lake Washington.
 In 2016 McMorrow is producing the 2016 Alaska Airlines Torchlight Parade, and the Seafair Summer 4th of July on Lake Union at Gasworks Park.
 SEAFAIR events attract over 2 million people annually.

 As Executive Producer and Musical Director, Michael produces “Synergia Northwest” His vision and drive draws world-class performers to the annual concerts.

 The series blends classical, contemporary, professional and student musicians into one evening of performances that unifies cultures and musical genres in acknowledgement of the area’s deep cultural and musical heritage.
 McMorrow’s productions have included superstar musicians Mike McCready and Stone Gossard (Pearl Jam), legendary drummer Alan White (YES, John Lennon, George Harrision), Duff McKagan (Guns N’ Roses), Nate Mendel (Foo Fighters), Jerry Cantrell (Alice In Chains), Michael Shrieve (Santana), Queensryche, Tracy Bonham, members of Heart, Blues Traveler and a host of well-known area musicians – he blends the performances with Hip Hop, Taiko, Samba Reggae, Drum Line and backs the performances with the 50 piece Synergia Northwest Orchestra made up of music teachers, freelancers, college students, dedicated amateurs and All State High School classical musicians from area schools including Garfield, Kentridge, Mercer Island, Edmonds/Woodway, Stadium, Inglemoor and more.

 “Synergia Northwest is all about celebrating the extraordinary talents of our region’s young people and raising awareness for youth music in the Northwest, something that is very close to my heart.”
 Gerard Schwarz, Conductor Musical Director Seattle Symphony